Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Here are some key economic factors that influence mortgage rates:

-• The Fed’s benchmark rate has an impact on other interest rates, including those charged by mortgage providers.
+- The Fed’s benchmark rate: The federal funds rate set by the Fed has an impact on other interest rates, including those charged by mortgage providers.
 When the federal funds rate increases, mortgage rates tend to follow suit.

-• Inflation, which can make it more expensive for lenders to lend money and devalue the money they do lend.
+- Inflation: When inflation rises, the purchasing power of money decreases, making it more expensive for lenders to lend money.
 To make up for this, lenders may increase interest rates.

 In addition to economic factors, several consumer-specific factors also influence mortgage rates.
 These include:

-• Income and assets: A steady income and sufficient assets assures lenders that the borrower can meet their monthly mortgage payments.
+- Income and assets: A steady income and sufficient assets assure lenders that the borrower can meet their monthly mortgage payments.
 This may make the borrower eligible for lower interest rates.

 Various mortgage types — including fixed-rate, adjustable-rate, FHA, VA, and USDA loans — are available to meet the needs of different homebuyers.
 Loans are either government-backed or conventional (not backed by the government).
 Here’s a rundown of the types of mortgage loans in North Carolina:

-Adjustable-rate mortgages (ARMs) typically start with a lower interest rate compared to fixed-rate mortgages, which can be attractive to homebuyers who are planning to sell before the initial fixed-rate period ends (typically after three to 10 years).
-However, it’s important to understand that the interest rate can adjust periodically after the initial fixed-rate period, potentially leading to higher monthly payments in the future.
+ARMs typically start with a lower interest rate compared to fixed-rate mortgages, which can be attractive to homebuyers who are planning to sell before the initial fixed-rate period ends (typically after 3-10 years).
+However, it’s important to understand that the interest rate can adjust periodically after the initial period, potentially leading to higher monthly payments in the future.

 Backed by the Federal Housing Administration, FHA loans usually have more lenient eligibility requirements than conventional loans, which makes them more accessible to borrowers with lower credit scores and smaller down payments.
-This makes FHA loans a good option for first-time homebuyers or those with less-than-perfect credit.
+This makes FHA loans a good option for those who qualify as a first-time homebuyer or have less-than-perfect credit.

 VA loans are available to qualifying veterans, active-duty military members, Reserve and National Guard members, and surviving spouses.
 Backed by the U.S. Department of Veterans Affairs (VA), these loans have competitive interest rates and do not require a down payment.
 VA loans also have more flexible credit requirements compared to conventional loans.
 Borrowers obtain these loans from private lenders after first obtaining a certificate of eligibility from the VA.